-“We benefit from being a part of a larger system, where a lot of thought and care has gone into designing good experiences and creating safe spaces,” she says.
+“We benefit from being a part of a larger system, where a lot of thought and care has gone into designing good experiences and creating safe spaces,” Ms. James says.
 “We didn’t have to recreate the wheel.”

 The knowledge sharing has gone both ways.
 Staff at the First Nations House of Learning, for example, engaged their partners within the Musqueam to speak at a training session for student staff of all of the Collegia sites across campus.

 The ISC is a dedicated space for Indigenous students where they can meet new friends and build community among their peers, professors and elders in a warm and welcoming environment.
 On the Vancouver campus, close to 1,200 Indigenous students come from communities across B.C., Canada and around the world.